 In the early 1850s it had been the Albion Bazaar and Concert Room, a penny gaff theatre, which expanded into a two-storey building to the rear.
 A description of the theatre and its entertainment emerges from witness statements during two court cases in December 1854 and June 1855 when Simon Marriott, alias Charles Mallett, employed as a bouncer in the theatre, was accused of assault, and his accuser was subsequently accused of perjury.6 The theatre, reached through the shop, was only around 50ft deep and 13ft wide but held 300 to 400 people, with a stage over a dressing room at the far end, an ‘orchestra’ (a violinist and one or two others) in front.
 There were two shows a night, six nights a week, which started when enough clients had assembled, and the entertainment included singing, clog dancing and audience participation - Mallett was employed to stand on the stage and ‘hold the people while they were having the laughing gas’.
 Following Mallett’s initial conviction (his accuser was later charged with perjury), the judge expressed his hope that ‘the attention of the metropolitan police will be strictly directed to its frequenters’, and the theatre seems to have closed soon after.7

 The theatre building was likely demolished when the mean tenements on the west side of Inkhorn Court were built in 1859.8 Following rebuilding and Gatti’s departure, by 1871, a tailor, his family and assorted employees, fifteen in total, were living there.
-In 1910 the printer Eli Woolf Rabbinowicz (1853-1932) published his Yiddish-English Dictionary from this address, while the premises were also occupied by a manufacturer of artificial teeth.9 This had soon given way to ladies’ fashions, and from the 1930s to the 1960s, to D&H Rose, fancy leather goods.
-Most recently it has been a Vietnamese café.
-Permission was given in July 2018 to add a setback floor to the fourth floor in a conversion of the-then mixed use/vacant upper floors into four self-contained flats.10
+In 1910 the printer Eli Woolf Rabbinowicz (1853-1932) published his Yiddish-English Dictionary from this address, while the premises were also occupied by a manufacturer of artificial teeth.9 They gave way to ladies’ fashions, including by 1921 and into the 1930s Wolf and Marie Seifert, blouse makers and immigrants from Łódź via Zürich who lived on Whitechapel High Street from 1914 to 1930 with ten children, including Rubin (Richard) Seifert (1910–2001), who attended the Whitechapel Foundation School and returned to Whitechapel in later life as an architect.
+From the 1930s to the 1960s, No. 91 housed D&H Rose, fancy leather goods, then most recently, a café.
+In 2018 permission was granted for an additional storey and the removal of the staircase for a conversion of the upper floors into self- contained flats, all to plans by Clements & Porter, architects.10

 The Builder (B), 30 Nov 1861, p.
 832 : Blower’s Architect’s, Surveyor’s, Engineer’s and Builder’s Directory for 1860, London 1860, p.
 54: Census: Building News, 7 May 1869, p.
 421 ↩